Vizualni/planetx/README.md

 - M number of aliens
 - K max iteration

-Given that M's upper bound is set with the N, which is the number of cities, we can say that `M == N`.
+Given that M's upper bound is directly defined with the N, which is the number of cities, we can say that `M == N`.

 #### Time